pankaj90382/TSAI/S15/README.md

 ### Objective
 In S14, Prepared the dataset of school images consisting of background, background images with foreground objects, predict [denseDepth](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) map from an image with foreground objects and background image, mask for the foreground object as ground truth .
-In S15, apply various transformations and prepare the model to get the same groundtruths.
+In S15, apply various transformations and prepare the model to get the same ground truth.

 ### Dataset Info